OpenDevSecOps2/open-devsecops-2.0/index.md

 nav_order: 0
 ---
 # DevSecOps Curriculum 💻
->> Made by 2024 University of Washington Informatics Capstone Team Info Innovators
+>> Made by 2025 University of Washington Informatics Capstone Team

 >> Sponsored by Boeing